How Betsy DeVos Could Break Up The Charter School Coalition

 “Maybe it was because it was so early in the morning,” he added.
 “People haven’t had their coffee.”

-DeVos is the most ardent supporter of school choice who has ever served as education secretary, advocating policies that elevate parents’ ability to choose their child's school above all other considerations.
-In a Trump budget that slashed billions from every other corner of education funding, DeVos’s department carved out $1 billion to expand school choice nationwide.
+DeVos is the most ardent supporter of school choice to ever serve as education secretary, advocating policies that would elevate parents’ ability to choose their child's school above all other considerations.
+In a Trump budget that would slash billions from every other corner of education funding, DeVos’s department has carved out $1 billion to expand school choice nationwide.

-But by advocating for public money to flow to private and religious schools alongside charters, DeVos has unsettled leaders in the charter school movement, who have forged an rare bipartisan consensus in recent years.
-Despite opposition from teacher’s unions, many Democrats have willingly crossed the aisle to align with Republicans on policies that allow charters to grow and experiment.
+But by advocating for public money to flow to private and religious schools alongside charters, DeVos has unsettled leaders in the charter school movement, who have forged a rare bipartisan consensus in recent years.
+Despite opposition from teachers unions, many Democrats have willingly crossed the aisle to align with Republicans on policies that would allow charters to grow and experiment.
 But many school choice advocates, including some moderate Republicans, see vouchers as a step too far.

-“High quality charter schools have gotten lumped into this broad brush that’s been painted with vouchers, and with tax credit scholarships,” said Kelly McManus, the director of government affairs at the pro-charter Education Trust.
+“High quality charter schools have gotten lumped into this broad brush that’s been painted with vouchers, and with tax credit scholarships,” said Kelly McManus, the director of government affairs at the pro-charter school Education Trust.
 “That’s not accurate and not fair to them.”

 In her speech to charter leaders, DeVos did not expressly advocate expanding vouchers to pay for private schools.
-But she pointedly placed charter schools and their students alongside private religious ones, and said that low-income students should be given a chance to attend both.
+But she pointedly placed charter schools and their students alongside private religious ones, and said that low-income students should be given the chance to attend both.

 “I suggest we focus less on what word comes before ‘school,’ whether it be traditional, charter, virtual, magnet, home, parochial, private, or any approach yet to be developed,” DeVos said, “and focus instead on the individuals they are intended to serve.”